Our Pedagogy

 The educator

-The Montessori educator is a trained, attentive guide who observes children and intervenes discreetly.
-They prepare the environment, present activities at the right time and allow the child to explore freely.
-They respect the child's sensitive periods for learning.
+The Montessori educator is a trained, attentive guide.
+They watch carefully and step in lightly - preparing the environment, presenting activities at the right moment, then letting the child explore on their own.
+They respect the sensitive periods of each child's development.

 Next